cjstehno/coffeaelectronica/src/jbake/content/blog/2015/object-mappers.md

 When the code compiles, a new implementation of `ObjectMapper` will be created and installed as the return value for the `personMapper()` method.
 The static version of the DSL has all of the same functionality of the dynamic version except that it does not support using `ObjectMappers` direction in the `using` command; however, a workaround for this is to use a closure.

 Object property mapping/copying is one of those things you don't run into all that often, but it is useful to have a simple alternative to hand-writing the code for it.
+Both the dynamic and static version of the object mappers discussed here are available in my [Vanilla](http://stehno.com/vanilla) library.